cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

         targetTime: "2020-11-26 15:22:00.00000+00"
 ```

-Beside `targetTime`, you can use the following criteria to stop the recovery:
+Besides `targetTime`, you can use the following criteria to stop the recovery:

 - `targetXID` specify a transaction ID up to which recovery will proceed